apache/hertzbeat/home/docs/help/alert_email.md

 ### Email notification common issues

 1. Hertzbeat deployed on its own intranet cannot receive email notifications
-> Hertzbeat needs to configure its own mail server, not tancloud.
+> Hertzbeat needs to configure its own mail server.
 Please confirm whether you have configured its own mail server in application.yml

-2. Cloud environment tancloud cannot receive email notification
-> Please check whether there is any triggered alarm information in the alarm center.
-> Please check whether the mailbox is configured correctly and whether the alarm strategy association is configured.
-> Please check whether the warning email is blocked in the trash can of the mailbox.

 Other issues can be fed back through the communication group ISSUE!